Djhyv2/HeroesAndMonsters/Roles.md

 ### Achilles

-- Once per turn can defend a player, including themself, using the Armor of Achilles, preventing them from dying.
+- Once per turn can defend an other player using the Armor of Achilles, preventing them from dying to monsters.
 - Everyone will be notified if a death is prevented.

 ### Theseus